deluxghost/DelogX/README.md

 cd my_blog
 ```

-Then run command:
+Then execute this command:

 ```shell
 delogx init
 ```

-and follow the instructions to initialize.
+and follow the instructions finish the initialization.

-When the process is complete, run:
+After the process is complete, run this:

 ```shell
 python3 debug.py
 ```

-and visit "http://127.0.0.1:8000" to test if everything is ok.
+and visit "http://127.0.0.1:8000" in your browser to test if everything is ok.

-If everything is ok, you can read the [documentation] to learn about how to config and how to add posts.
+If everything is ok, you can read the [documentation] to learn about how to configure and how to add posts.

 [documentation]: https://github.com/deluxghost/DelogX/wiki